CONNECT-platform/connective-html/README.md

 - really performant: since there is no magical layer between your code and the actual DOM, there is no performance overhead
 - highly controllable: since you do not need to wrestle with layers underneath your logic
 - highly portable: since you can easily embed the resulting components anywhere with minimal bundle-size overhead

+# DISCLAIMER:

+This project is in super-early development.
+IT IS NOT TO BE USED on any production environment.
+All APIs are subject to extensive change or out-right deprecation without any notice.